Restore. Protect. Smile.

 These terms describe different types of dental restorations.
 Here’s a quick breakdown:

-The right choice depends on your tooth’s condition and what you’d like to improve—function, appearance, or both.
+The right choice depends on your tooth’s condition and what aspects need to be restored—function, appearance, or both.

 Yes, crowns can be replaced.
 The number of times a crown can be replaced depends on the condition of the remaining tooth and gum tissue.